Djlavoy/fingBox/README.md

 ```

 #### Step 4: Setup Cron
 You must provided the pull path in the cron
+This Example will run every 5 minutes
 ```sh
 $ crontab -e